EzyCzy/comp2521/note/week_4/avl_tree.md

 - Rationale: We want a right-right situtation, so we do this by rotating to right on right left

 Maintaining Height Data
+Insertion
 - When a node is inserted (all ancestors may be affected)
-- When a rotation is performed (original and new root may be affected)
+- When a rotation is performed (original and new root may be affected) Deletion
+- all nodes on the deletion path may be affected